euniceafuye/euniceafuye/README.md

 ### 🎓 AI Student | Future AI Governance & Implementation Expert
 I am a student of Artificial Intelligence dedicated to bridging the gap between cutting-edge innovation and ethical responsibility.
 My mission is to help organizations leverage the full power of AI while ensuring that the line between technological progress and human rights remains unblurred.
+My goal is to move beyond theory and learn how to actually translate requirements like the EU AI Act into clean, functional, and transparent code.

 ---